How to Make Colored Cocoa Butter: A Comprehensive Guide

 Choose bright colors for white chocolate and experiment with mixing primary colors for custom shades.
 Store the colored cocoa butter in a cool, dry place, and gently reheat if it hardens before use.

-What is Cocoa Butter Made Of?
-A Comprehensive Guide
+How to Make Cocoa Butter for Skin: A Comprehensive Guide

 Ready to source an ingredient?